Yadhirr/Yadhirr/README.md

 ## Hi there 🙋‍♂️

-I'm Yadhir, a proactive and punctual person with strong communication skills and a lifelong learning mindset.
+I'm Yadhir, a proactive, punctual person with strong communication skills and a lifelong learning mindset.

 I enjoy solving real-world problems and making smart decisions.